holoviz/panel/doc/tutorials/index.md

 :link: param
 :link-type: doc

-Panel and other projects in the HoloViz ecosystem all build on Param.
+Panel and other projects in the HoloViz ecosystem all built on Param.
 In this section you will learn the basic concepts behind Param that you need to know to become an effective user of Panel.
 :::

 :::{grid-item-card} {octicon}`pulse;2.5em;sd-mr-1` Interactivity